Who is this service for?

 - Do not visit for at least 48 hours after symptoms have stopped if you have had diarrhoea and/or vomiting

-- Do not sit on patient beds, please use the chairs provided
+- Do not sit on individuals beds, please use the chairs provided

 - Wash hands regularly with soap and warm water and use the hand gel provided especially after using the toilet